lfccbd/multi_face_recognition/README.rst

 ^^^^^^^^^^^^^^

 Update your *known_faces* directory and run code to re-encode and get new pickle file.
-This command also rund the detection after encoding.
+This command also runs the detection after encoding.

 .. code-block:: bash